 In 2018, a climate suitability study was conducted for street trees in California.
-One California city was chosen to represent each of the 16 hardiness zones present in California.
+This research picked one California city to represent each of the 16 hardiness zones present in California.
 Common tree species in these representative cities were then compared to common tree species in cities with current temperatures equal to the predicted temperatures of the representative cities in 2099.
 A list of species that are predicted to be unsuitable for future climates was created based on their absence from warmer cities, professional opinions, and WUCOLS ratings of unsuitable or high.

-Comparing United Mutual's inventory to results from McBride and Lacan's research shows 29 species that are predicted to fare poorly in the potential future climate of Laguna Woods.
-These species make up 29%(5,248 trees) of the inventory.
+Comparing Third Mutual's inventory to results from McBride and Lacan's research shows 28 species that are predicted to fare poorly in the potential future climate of the City of Laguna Woods.
+These species make up 22.5% (3,580 trees) of the inventory.
 Exhibit 6 shows the top 20 most commonly occurring of these species.
-The top 3 species include crape myrtle making up 11.4% of the inventory, southern magnolia (Magnolia grandiflora) making up 4.1%, and sweetgum (Liquidambar styraciflua) making up 2.2% of the inventory.
+The top 3 species include crape myrtle making up 5% of the inventory, southern magnolia (Magnolia grandiflora) making up 3.5%, and jacaranda (Jacaranda mimosifolia) making up 1.9% of the inventory.

-When planting new or replacement trees, choosing species with low or very low WUCOLS water-use ratings will give newly planted trees a better chance of survival in future climates and water restrictions.
-By avoiding species predicted to be unsuitable for future climates, especially those already highly represented in the inventory, United Mutual will plant an urban forest that is best suited to the changing climate, therefore requiring less water while promoting tree longevity.
-These considerations are included in Section 3.1.1.2.
+As Third Mutual continues to plan for tree removals and replacements, it should consider planting species with low or very low WUCOLS water-use ratings.
+It should strive to avoid planting species predicted to be unsuitable for future climates, especially those already highly represented in the inventory.
+These considerations are included in Section 3.1.1.2, Recommended Species Palette.